EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 4. Click `Properties`
 5. Click `Permissions`
 6. Check `Is Executable`
-7. Use `PokeMMO.sh` to open SM64Plus
+7. Use `PokeMMO.sh` to open PokeMMO
 8. In Desktop Mode, right click `PokeMMO.sh`, click `Add to Steam`
     * Alternatively, use the Steam ROM Manager parser here: [How to Utilize Script Files with Steam ROM Manager](#how-to-utilize-script-files-with-steam-rom-manager) to add it to Steam